rmgordon1/pokemon-showdown-centrifuge/README.md

     - All players start at 0 Elo for this gamemode
     - A win increases your Elo by 1
     - A loss resets your Elo to 0
-    - Matchmaking is adjusted so the search range is narrower given the difference in scale between this elo and traditionally.
+    - Matchmaking is adjusted so the search range is narrower given the difference in scale between this elo and other gamemodes

 A Server at this address is up for you to test.